One-hour coherent optical storage in an atomic frequency comb memory: Results

 The storage efficiency is analyzed as follows:

-The two-level AFC efficiency $\eta_{AFC}$ without spin-wave storage and DD is 4.5\%.
+The two-level AFC efficiency $\eta_{\mathrm{AFC}}$ without spin-wave storage and DD is 4.5\%.
 This efficiency can be enhanced close to unity by using cavity enhancement \cite{pryso_cvty} technique to achieve an efficient photon absorption.
 We also note that this efficiency will be reduced if a RF sequence is applied to the sample due to the heating.
-For example, $\eta_{AFC}$ is reduced to 2.5\% after a DD sequence with $\tau = 100$ ms. The transfer efficiency of the control pulse $\eta_{control}$ is determined to be 38.5\% \cite{supplementary}.
+For example, $\eta_{\mathrm{AFC}}$ is reduced to 2.5\% after a DD sequence with $\tau = 100$ ms. The transfer efficiency of the control pulse $\eta_{\mathrm{control}}$ is determined to be 38.5\% (see Supplementary Note 2).
 This transfer efficiency is not very high because the polarization of the incident light cannot be parallel to D$_1$ axis (maximum absorption) of the crystal due to the special sample orientation described above.
-The total storage efficiencies for 5-minute storage with CPMG and KDD$_x$ when $\tau = 100$ ms are 0.035\% and 0.052\%, respectively. $\eta_{spin}$ is the efficiency of storage in the spin states, which can be estimated from equation (\ref{eqn:efficiency}) to be 9.5\% and 14.1\% for 5-minute storage with CPMG and KDD$_x$ when $\tau = 100$ ms, respectively. $\eta_{spin}$ is primarily limited by the insufficient bandwidth of the $\pi$ pulses and the inhomogeneity of the RF coils in our case.
-The width of the $\pi$ pulse is determined at 65.1 $\mu$s \cite{supplementary}.
-However, the inhomogeneous broadening $\Gamma_{inh}$ of the spin transition $\ket{3}_g\leftrightarrow\ket{4}_g$ of the Eu$^{3+}$ ions in the crystal is 30 kHz, which cannot be entirely covered by the bandwidth of the $\pi$ pulse $\Gamma_{\pi}\approx1/(65.1~\mu s)\approx15$ kHz.
-The decoherence of those ions, with transition frequencies outside the bandwidth of the $\pi$ pulse, cannot be recovered by the DD sequences, thus leading to an efficiency loss. $\eta_{spin}$ is also related to the inhomogeneity of the RF field generated by the coils, because the thickness of the sample is comparable to the diameter of the coils.
+The total storage efficiencies for 5-minute storage with CPMG and KDD$_\mathrm{x}$ when $\tau = 100$ ms are 0.035\% and 0.052\%, respectively. $\eta_{\mathrm{spin}}$ is the efficiency of storage in the spin states, which can be estimated from equation (\ref{eqn:efficiency}) to be 9.5\% and 14.1\% for 5-minute storage with CPMG and KDD$_\mathrm{x}$ when $\tau = 100$ ms, respectively. $\eta_{\mathrm{spin}}$ is primarily limited by the insufficient bandwidth of the $\pi$ pulses and the inhomogeneity of the RF coils in our case.
+The width of the $\pi$ pulse is determined at 65.1 $\mu$s (see Supplementary Note 3).
+However, the inhomogeneous broadening $\Gamma_{\mathrm{inh}}$ of the spin transition $\ket{3}_\mathrm{g}\leftrightarrow\ket{4}_\mathrm{g}$ of the Eu$^{3+}$ ions in the crystal is 30 kHz, which cannot be entirely covered by the bandwidth of the $\pi$ pulse $\Gamma_{\pi}\approx1/(65.1~\mathrm{\mu s})\approx15$ kHz.
+The decoherence of those ions, with transition frequencies outside the bandwidth of the $\pi$ pulse, cannot be recovered by the DD sequences, thus leading to an efficiency loss. $\eta_{\mathrm{spin}}$ is also related to the inhomogeneity of the RF field generated by the coils, because the thickness of the sample is comparable to the diameter of the coils.
 A more efficient spin manipulation can be achieved by RF coils with an improved homogeneity, thus increasing the storage efficiency.
 The total storage efficiencies can be greatly enhanced by the combination of those techniques mentioned above.
-Quantum information can be encoded into various degrees of freedom of photons, such as frequency, time and polarization.
-The time-bin encoding has the particular advantage of good robustness to environmental fluctuations.
-Therefore, here we implement the coherent light storage with time-bin-like encoding \cite{pryso-sw-qm}.
-The experimental sequence is shown in FIG.~\ref{fig:interf}(a).
-Here the AFC preparation and DD sequences are the same as that described above.
-In order to verify its long-term coherence protection, CPMG with an interval $\tau=100$ ms is used to extend the spin coherence time.
-Two input pulses with an interval $t$ are stored in the memory and partially read out with two $\pi/2$ pulses separated by the same $t$, respectively, after the CPMG sequence.
-Each input pulse is read out as two AFC echoes, and therefore the later echo of the earlier input and the earlier of the later are overlapped.
-The relative phase $\Delta\varphi$ between the two input pulses is varied to generate the interference pattern presented in FIG.~\ref{fig:interf}(b) while fixing the relative phase $\Delta\theta$ between the two $\pi/2$ pulses.
-The visibility of the interference after a storage time of 5, 30 and 60 minutes is $V=93.0\pm5.5\%$, $95.3\pm4.2\%$ and $92.9\pm4.9\%$, corresponding to a fidelity of $F=(1+V)/2=96.5\pm2.8\%$, $97.6\pm2.1\%$ and $96.4\pm2.5\%$, respectively, which indicates a promising application as a faithful quantum memory for time-bin qubits in the future.
-Compared with the longest coherent storage time so far, which is one second realized in cesium vapor \cite{ce1s}, the coherent storage time is improved by three orders of magnitude.